smyachenkov/blog/content/posts/book-review-software-architecture-the-hard-parts.md

 Finally, I would love to see more real-life examples and ideally — retrospectives.
 The authors use *Sysops SAGA* narrative as a continuous story that uses acquired knowledge and evolves.
 It helps to add to ground abstract design schemas to reality if the reader doesn't have a similar experience, but sometimes it feels a little forced and artificial.

 # Who Will Find It Useful
-- Developers who work with large distributed and multi-module systems
+- Developers who work with large distributed and multi-module systems.
 - Developers who work with projects with a long history, large codebase, and complex architecture.
 - Developers/Architects/Analysts starting large-scale refactoring of the live system and looking for design patterns, refactoring practices, and tradeoff analysis templates.